-Research and development are investments in medical progress.
-Furthermore, this is also an investment in the future of the company: future profits do not only guarantee competitiveness and growth, but rather jobs as well.
-The development of a medicinal product normally takes more than 10 years (see Chapter 3.2).
+The development of a medicinal product normally takes 10 to 12 years (see chapter 4.2).
 Due to the long-term commitment of capital, patent protection is one of the most important basic conditions.

 Patents have two primary functions:

 - Inventions are made accessible to the public through publication. - The economic usage is protected against imitation for a legally defined period of time (in favour of the patent holder, who finances and executes the research and development).